 Bottom Line: 2006-07 Simeon Career Academy

-There aren't too many high school basketball players with the electro-shock hops of Simeon Career Academy's Derrick Rose, who made his school the first Chicago Public League School team to win back-to-back state championships.
+There aren't too many high school basketball players with the electro-shock hops of Simeon Career Academy's Derrick Rose, a future NBA Most Valuable Player who made Simeon the first Chicago Public League School team to win back-to-back state championships.

 Rose and Simeon won titles in 2006 and 2007.
 In his final season, he averaged 25.2 points, 9.1 assists, 8.8 rebounds and 3.4 steals and was named Illinois Mr. Basketball and a McDonald's All-American.

 Simeon Career Academy didn't have to wait long for another generational talent to walk its halls.